martinholecekmax/gatsby-websocket-api/README.md

 ## Using the client

-You can find the client code in following repository: [Gatsby Build Tracking Website](https://github.com/martinholecekmax/gatsby-build-tracking-website).
+You can find the client code in the following repository: [Gatsby Build Tracking Website](https://github.com/martinholecekmax/gatsby-build-tracking-website).

 The client is a simple React application that allows you to trigger the build process and see the build logs.
 The client is not a part of the `gatsby-websocket-api` project.
 You can use the client or you can create your own client.